mainmatter/mainmatter.com/_posts/2021-12-10-this-week-in-os-1.md

 ---
 title: 'This week in Open Source at simplabs #1'
-author: "Emma Dell'Acqua"
+author: 'Simplabs'
-github: emma_dellacqua
+github: simplabs
-twitter: emma_dellacqua
+twitter: simplabs
-topic: insidesimplabs
+topic: open-source
-bio: 'Marketing Assistant'
+bio: 'The simplabs team'
 description:
   'A collection of work that our engineers have been carrying out in open-source in the past few weeks.'